Aimee Semple McPherson: Legacy and influence

+After her death, the largely negative aspect of her media image persisted and it also became the dominant factor which influenced much of the public's perception of McPherson.
+Shuler, whose caustic view of McPherson softened over the years, wrote that McPherson's flaws were many, yet she ultimately made a positive and lasting impact on Christianity.
+He recognized her appeal as a combination of identifying with average citizens and an ability to preach in simple terms.
+Her legacy continued through the thousands of ministers who she trained and the churches which they planted worldwide.
+McPherson contributed to the reshaping of evangelical Christianity, making it relevant to American culture and personally involving herself in the lives of listeners.

-McPherson influenced later ministers including child preacher Uldine Utley and Edwin Louis Cole, who founded the Christian Men's Network.
+McPherson influenced later ministers such as the child preacher Uldine Utley and Edwin Louis Cole, who founded the Christian Men's Network.
 Biographer Matthew Sutton wrote that McPherson helped to forestall the replacement of traditional Protestantism by new scientific and philosophical ideas.
 Liberal Christianity, which was growing in the late 19th century, regarded Biblical miracles as superstition or metaphor.
 McPherson's faith-healing ministry promoted the idea that miraculous healings could occur in modern times.

-McPherson's ecumenical approach assisted Pentecostals in explaining their faith in the context of historic church doctrine.
-Mainline churches became exposed to differing beliefs about gifts of the Holy Spirit.
-They borrowed Pentecostal revival techniques including emotive expression, praise worship, and testimonials, forerunning the Charismatic Movement.
+McPherson's ecumenical approach was helpful to Pentecostals who attempted to share their faith by placing it in the context of historic church doctrine.
+Mainline churches were exposed to different beliefs about gifts of the Holy Spirit.
+They borrowed Pentecostal revival techniques, forerunning the Charismatic Movement.

-McPherson challenged expectations for women.
-Her gender and divorces were of particular concern to many fundamentalist churches with which she wanted to work.
-But the atheist Charles Lee Smith remarked that she had an extraordinary mind, "particularly for a woman".
+McPherson challenged the expectations which American society had for women.
+Her gender and her divorces were particular sources of concern to many fundamentalist churches which she wanted to work with but the atheist Charles Lee Smith remarked that she had an extraordinary mind, "particularly for a woman".

-Her continual work at church alliance-building bore posthumous fruit.
-Foursquare Gospel Church leaders joined the National Association of Evangelicals in 1952 and helped organize the Pentecostal World Fellowship.
+Her continual work on church alliance-building bore posthumous fruit.
+Foursquare Gospel Church leaders joined the National Association of Evangelicals in 1952 and they also assisted in the organizing of the Pentecostal World Fellowship.
 Pentecostalism, which once advocated separatism and was on the fringes of Protestantism, became part of mainstream Christianity.
 The Foursquare church claimed a worldwide membership of over 7.9 million in 2019.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose McPherson for 1926.